pa11y/pa11y-webservice-client-node/MIGRATION.md

 ## Migrating to 4 from 3

-1. Upgrade to Node.js 14 or above.
+1. Upgrade to Node.js 18 or above.
-1. Upgrade npm to version 8 or above, or to a version of your preferred package manager that is interchangeable with such a version of npm.

 ## Migrating to 3 from 2